Key West to Cuba Distance: A Deep Dive into Geography, History, and Politics

 -

 Straight-line Distance (as the crow flies): This is the shortest distance between two points, calculated using a great-circle distance formula.
 This method typically yields the shortest measurement, often cited around 90 miles (145 kilometers).
-However, this ignores the practical realities of water navigation.
+Still, this ignores the practical realities of water navigation.

 -